diarmidmackenzie/sdt-condensed/CET part 2.md

 A 2015 study looked at the relationship between relatedness and autonomy in relationships, and found that a climate of relatedness results in increased feelings of *both* autonomy *and* relatedness.
 A key part of autonomy-support is being able to see things from the other person's point of view.
 Therefore in any environment, there tend to be synergies between relatedness and autonomy.

 It does seem that some intrinsic motivation can occur without relatedness.
 For example, activities like solo hiking, crossword puzzles, and reading are solitary and do not directly involve any relation with another person.
-However, while the activities themselves not not directly involve relatedness, a secure relational base might nevertheless be an important support for the individual's intrinsic motivation for the activity.
+However, while the activities themselves may not directly involve relatedness, a secure relational base might nevertheless be an important support for the individual's intrinsic motivation for the activity.